multiview-stitcher/multiview-stitcher/docs/data_formats.md

 # Data formats

-The in-memory image representation of image datasets is based on the classes implemented in [`spatial-image`](https://github.com/spatial-data).
-Instances of [`multiscale-spatial-image`](https://github.com/multiscale-spatial-data) can be serialized to and from NGFF.
+For use with `multiview-stitcher`, data needs to be transformed into a [modified `multiscaleimage.MultiscaleImage`](./objects/#image).

+## TIFF

+Manual reading of tif files is supported with a convenience function.

+## CZI

+Mosaic czi file support thanks to [aicsimageio].

+## LIF

+Mosaic lif file support thanks to [aicsimageio].

 ## NGFF

+Support provided by `multiscaleimage.MultiscaleImage`.

-Problem: The latest NGFF spec does not fully support the transformations required for stitching applications (yet).
-Therefore, the question arises how to best help extending the NGFF spec and deal with this requirement for yet unsupported features, both technically and in terms of community interaction.
+The latest NGFF spec does not fully support the transformations required for stitching applications (yet).
 Therefore, `multiview-stitcher` currently defines its own data format, see [here](features/Coordinate systems).

-## CZI

-Mosaic czi files supports thanks to [aicsimageio].

-## LIF

-## Other file formats